Money and duty free for Uganda

 • 250g of tobacco products.

-• 1L of spirits or 2L of wine.
+• 1L of spirits (including liquors) or 2L of wine.

 • 500ml of perfume and eau de toilette, of which up to 250ml may be perfume.

-Narcotics, pornography, counterfeit items, cultural artefacts and explosives are not permitted.
+Narcotics, pornography, used underwear, used computers and appliances, counterfeit items, cultural artefacts and explosives are not permitted.
 Some medication may also be restricted; check before you travel.

 You must obtain a permit to import hunting weapons, live animals, fruit, flowers, cuttings or seeds.

 A special permit is required to export game trophies.